 - Project—Customize features for creating and deleting projects.

-- Startup—Customize how Workbench starts up (see Startup Options).
+- Startup—Customize how Workbench starts up.
+For more information, see Startup Options.

 - Content—Customize how the interface behaves with content, such as turning off initial comments in scripts, setting it to show when a scheduled script has any warnings, and whether to keep, remove, or ask about unlinked schedules.